TheCacophonyProject/classifier-pipeline/README.md

 `python train.py -dataset=data -model-name=model --epochs=10`

-## Testing Classification and Tracking

-# Generating Tests

-- Tests can be generated from existing videos files on browse.
-The tests will contain the tracks and tagged results as shown in browse by default.
-- Test metadata will be saved to a yml file(tracking-tests.yml by default).
-This may require manual editing to setup the tests if the original browse video did not track / classify well
-- Test CPTV files will be saved under out_dir and labelled as recordingid.cptv

-`python smoktest\generatetests.py out_dir Username Password <list of recording ids separated by a space>` e.g.
-`python smoktest\generatetests.py test_clips Derek password123 12554 122232`

-# Running Tests
-- Once tests have been generated you can test your current tracking and model against thermal
-- This will print out the results and also save a file called smoketest-results.txt `python trackingtest.py -t smoketest/tracking-tests.yml`

 ## Classifying animals within a CPTV File

 A pre-trained model can be used to classify objects within a CPTV video